Employment at Phipps

 Part-time employees receive free parking and discounts in The Shop in the Park, The Shop at Phipps and Café Phipps.
 By maintaining an average of 15 hours per week, part-time employees can enroll in Phipps education classes tuition-free.
 After one year and 1,000 hours, part-time employees are eligible for the retirement program.

-Phipps is offering a summer Discovery Program Education internship to students interested in gaining practical experience in all aspects of a botanical garden education program focusing on informal learning experiences.
-The intern will work alongside the Discovery Education staff and volunteers in various capacities in the Discovery Program, including assisting in developing and presenting Discovery and Discovery Garden Day activities, preparing supplies for activities in the Discovery Garden and Edible Garden, engaging in conversation and interacting with children and adults while encouraging children to participate in activities, evaluating programs and guest interaction on an ongoing basis, and assisting in outreach activities at community events.
+Phipps is offering a summer 2015 Discovery education internship to students interested in gaining practical experience in all aspects of a botanical garden education program focusing on informal, participatory learning experiences.
+The intern will work alongside the Discovery education staff and volunteers, assisting in developing and presenting Discovery and Discovery Garden Day activities, preparing supplies for activities in the Discovery Garden and Rooftop Edible Garden, engaging in conversation and interacting with children and adults while encouraging children to participate in activities, evaluating programs and guest interaction on an ongoing basis, and assisting in outreach activities at community events.

 The student should be currently enrolled in an undergraduate program at least halfway through the course of study, or one year post-graduate from undergraduate program, or currently enrolled as a graduate student, majoring in environmental studies, environmental education, biology or a related field.
 Previous experience working with children is a plus, and applicants must be willing to engage with children of different ages and transmit different levels of knowledge.

-Interested candidates should forward a cover letter and resume by January 31, 2014 via email to email@example.com.
-Please reference DISCOVERY INTERNSHIP in the subject line.
+Interested candidates should forward a cover letter and resume by February 15, 2015 via email to email@example.com.
+Please reference DISCOVERY EDUCATION INTERNSHIP in the subject line.